-In the United States, the influenza season may begin as early as October and end as late as May.
+In the US, the flu season may begin as early as October and end as late as May.
 The best time to receive influenza vaccination is before exposure to the virus.
-Getting vaccinated as soon as vaccine is available each season is recommended, as it typically takes two weeks to be protected after vaccination.
-Getting vaccinated any time throughout the fall and winter is beneficial.
+Make plans to get vaccinated early in fall, before flu season begins, as it typically takes two weeks to be protected after vaccination.
+Getting vaccinated any time throughout the fall and winter can still be beneficial.

 How long does influenza vaccine protection last?

 As influenza strains can change each season, the vaccine is effective only for the current season, so it is important to get vaccinated every year.

 How many vaccinations are necessary to be protected?

 An annual vaccination is all that is needed to protect against flu, except for children age 6 months through 8 years who are receiving influenza vaccination for the first time.
 These children require two vaccine doses, at least one month apart to ensure the best chance of being protected.
 Parents and caregivers should talk to their child’s pediatrician or other healthcare professional about how many doses their child needs.

 Is the flu vaccine the same every year?